Dvarkian/Tom-the-AI/README.md

 ![Tom the AI](https://github.com/Mblizzard/Tom-the-AI/blob/main/graphics/tomFace_original.gif)

+### Active Responses:

-The following is a non-exhaustive list of Tom's capabilities:
+The following is a non-exhaustive list of Tom's active response capabilities.
+These capabilities are activated in response to a direct input.

 *Objective Response (From anywhere on the internet):*